What is Tagrisso?

 You should not use Tagrisso if you are allergic to osimertinib.

-To make sure Tagrisso is safe for you, tell your doctor if you have:
+To make sure Tagrisso is safe for you, tell your doctor if you have ever had:

-an electrolyte imbalance (such as high or low levels of calcium, potassium, or magnesium in your blood);
+an electrolyte imbalance (such as high or low blood levels of sodium, calcium, potassium, or magnesium);

-It is not known whether osimertinib passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine and for at least 2 weeks after your last dose.
+Do not breastfeed while using Tagrisso, and for at least 2 weeks after your last dose.

 How should I take Tagrisso?

 Take Tagrisso exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

-To make swallowing easier, you may place the tablet in a glass with about 4 tablespoons of water.
+To make swallowing easier, you may place the tablet in a glass with about 2 ounces of water.
 Stir until the tablet is mostly dissolved and drink this mixture right away.
-To make sure you get the entire dose, add 4 to 8 ounces of water to the same glass, swirl gently and drink right away.
+Add 4 to 8 ounces more water to the glass, swirl gently and drink right away.

-Usual Adult Dose of Tagrisso for Non-Small Cell Lung Cancer:
+Usual Adult Dose for Non-Small Cell Lung Cancer:

 80 mg orally once a day